25th Karbala Division: Forming new brigates

 According to Mohsen Rezaee, after a series of unsuccessful Iranian offensive operations in late stages of the Iran–Iraq War, it was decided to form several new brigades in the IRGC, and one new "special" division.
 The Karbala Division was later selected to be the special division.
 A team consisted of Hossein Basir, Mohammad Hassan Tusi, and other commanders were tasked to organize this division, and Morteza Ghorbani was appointed as its commander.
 Since then, the division was called 25th Karbala Special Division (لشکر 25 ویژه کربلا).
 The division was employed in the First Battle of al-Faw, which was successful in capturing the strategic Al-Faw Peninsula.
 According to Iranian sources, Iraqi General Maher Abd al-Rashid had described the unit as a "black scorpion" that should be destroyed, possibly a reference to their black frogman suits during the battle.

 Ghadir Headquarters

 This division is under the Ghadir Headquarters, whose headquarters are located in the city of Sari, Mazandaran Province.
 Its first commander was Morteza Ghorbani and its forces were from Mazandaran Province.
 Currently, Brigadier General Abdullah Salehi of the Revolutionary Guards is in charge of the command of the 25th Karbala Division.

 Sepah-e Karbala

 The division was merged with a Basij unit in the Mazandaran Province to form the Mazandaran Karbala Provincial Corps during the rearrangement of the IRGC units in 2008.

 Operations

 This unit participated in 22 operations as an operating unit during the war.

+Battle of Aleppo

+On May 5, 2016, about 200 members of the 25th Karbala Division from Mazandaran took part in heavy fighting in Khan Touman, defending the city of Aleppo against roughly 2,000 Syrian opposition fighters.
+The battle resulted in the deaths of 13 members of the 25th Karbala Division.